The struggle is real.

 Personally, I try and save “treat” foods for the weekends because I know that if I have a bag of sweets (my fave!) during the week then I’m writing off the rest of the day in a creative sense.
 It’s very hard to bounce back from a sugar crash, and it’s easier to avoid one altogether.

-Find a workday diet which works for you and fuel a productive mind with foods which will release energy slowly throughout the day.
+Find a workday diet that works for you and fuel a productive mind with foods that will release energy slowly throughout the day.

 ✎ Give yourself less time